basecamp/policies/cancellation/index.md

 ## Basecamp-initiated cancellations

-Basecamp may cancel accounts if they have been inactive for an extended period:
+We may cancel accounts if they have been inactive for an extended period:
 * For trial accounts: 30 days after a trial has expired without being upgraded
 * For frozen accounts: 180 days after being frozen due to billing failures
 * For free accounts: after 365 days of inactivity

-Basecamp also retains the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service](terms/index.md).
+We also retain the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service](terms/index.md).
 In practice, this means we will cancel your account without notice if we have evidence that you are using our products to engage in illegal behavior.